 - Learn about the research studies in which patients are participating in the Dermatology Branch and the NIH Clinical Research Center

-- Present interesting cases to the DC Dermatology community bi-weekly at NIH Grand Rounds
+- Present educational cases to the DC Dermatology community at NIH Grand Rounds

 Selection of Applicants

-- Edward W. Cowen, MD, MHSc, Senior Clinician and Head, Dermatology Consultation Service, Dermatology Branch
+- Edward W. Cowen, MD, MHSc, Senior Clinician and Chief, Dermatology Consultation Service, Dermatology Branch

-- Isaac Brownell, MD, PhD, Investigator, Dermatology Branch
+- Isaac Brownell, MD, PhD, Senior Investigator and Chief, Cutaneous Development and Carcinogenesis Section, Dermatology Branch

-- Heidi H. Kong, MD, MHSc, Investigator, Dermatology Branch
+- Heidi H. Kong, MD, MHSc, Senior Investigator and Chief, Cutaneous Microbiome and Inflammation Section, Dermatology Branch

-- Keisuke (Chris) Nagao, MD, PhD, Investigator, Dermatology Branch
+- Keisuke (Chris) Nagao, MD, PhD, Senior Investigator and Chief, Cutaneous Leukocyte Biology Section, Dermatology Branch